hpcleuven/VscDocumentation/source/compute/portal/ondemand/vscode-tunnel.rst

      form.
    - To close the remote connection, click again the blue button in the bottom left, and select 'Close Remote Connection' in the command palette.
+   - VSCode SSH Tunnel also  allows users to select 'GitHub Account', but we do recommend using 'Microsoft' login.

 Usage
 -----